-Pinworms in kids are very common.
-Pinworm infestation in kids is characterized by a constant anal itch and resulting irritation or restlessness.
+Pinworms are intestinal worms which are very common in kids.
+Pinworms in kids are characterized by a constant anal itch and resulting irritation or restlessness.
 The parasitic infection usually happens due to poor oral hygiene and inadequate cleanliness.

 Pinworms in children can be treated with oral and topical medicines.
 Read this post to learn about the causes, symptoms, home remedies, and prevention of pinworm infection in children.